-Clashes erupt in Yemen's Aden, killing one
+Clashes erupt in Yemen's Aden, one dead

 After accusing the Islamist party Islah of involvement in Thursday’s missile attack, the STC’s Brik had on Tuesday said: “Do not blame our people if they take to the streets to demand the removal of this government from southern lands.”

-Islah is tolerated by Saudi Arabia but viewed with suspicion by the United Arab Emirates.
-The UAE supports the anti-Houthi coalition but backs the southern separatists.
+Islah is tolerated by Saudi Arabia but viewed with suspicion by the UAE.

-Reporting by Reuters team in Yemen; Writing by Lisa Barrington and Andrew Cawthorne
+Reporting by Reuters team in Yemen; Additional reporting by Samar Hassan in Cairo; Writing by Lisa Barrington and Andrew Cawthorne/Mark Heinrich